rubygems/bundler/UPGRADING.md

   This is the only bundler command requiring external dependencies, both an OS dependency (the `graphviz` package) and a gem dependency (the `ruby-graphviz` gem).
-Removing these dependencies will make development easier and it was also seen by the bundler team as an opportunity to develop a [bundler plugin](https://github.com/bundler/bundle-viz) that it's officially maintained by the bundler team, and that users can take as a reference to develop their own plugins.
-The plugin contains the same code as the old core command, the only difference being that the command is now implemented as `bundle graph` hich is much easier to understand.
-Have a look at the plugin's repo for more information about how to install and use the new plugin.
+Removing these dependencies will make development easier and it was also seen by the bundler team as an opportunity to develop a bundler plugin that it's officially maintained by the bundler team, and that users can take as a reference to develop their own plugins.
+The plugin will contain the same code as the old core command, the only difference being that the command is now implemented as `bundle graph` which is much easier to understand.
+However, the details of the plugin are under discussion.
+See [#7041](https://github.com/rubygems/bundler/issues/7041).

 * The `bundle console` will be removed and replaced with `bin/console`.